General Liability Insurance for Contractors: Coverage & Cost

 Select the terms you see in your contract.
 The tool returns the endorsement form numbers and a plain-English explanation of what each one does.

-Contract Endorsement Checker
+General Liability Endorsement Checker

 Match common contractor GL contract terms to endorsement and limit requests.